8ta4/blog/drafts/Free Adaptive Mac UI Automation Tool: Does It Exist?.md

 - Free: The tool should be free, maybe using a venture capital model where the initial user cost is subsidized, or running locally on my machine.
 - Minimal Hardware Requirement: The tool should run on a recent base model Mac.

-I've considered some tools like Automator, Apple Script, SikuliX, Selenium, Puppeteer, and Playright.
+I've considered some tools like [Automator](https://support.apple.com/guide/automator/welcome/mac), [AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html), [SikuliX](https://github.com/RaiMan/SikuliX1), [Selenium](https://github.com/SeleniumHQ/selenium), [Puppeteer](https://github.com/puppeteer/puppeteer), and [Playright](https://github.com/microsoft/playwright).
 But they all have the same problem: they break when the UI changes.

 Are there any existing tools that meet these requirements?